openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Model_Optimizer_Extractor.md

 .. warning::

-   OpenVINO will move TensorFlow conversion from legacy python-based FrontEnd to new C++ based FrontEnd, therefore this extension guide won't be a recommended way for TensorFlow extension in Model Optimizer and will be marked as a deprecated solution.
+   OpenVINO will move TensorFlow conversion from legacy python-based frontend to new C++ based frontend, therefore this extension guide won't be a recommended way for TensorFlow extension in Model Optimizer and will be marked as a deprecated solution.
+For details in regard of new frontend, see the :doc:`Frontend Extensions <openvino_docs_Extensibility_UG_Frontend_Extensions>` article.

 Model Optimizer runs specific extractor for each operation in the model during the model loading.